Sparky

 What's Included

-A typical gas fitting quote covers labour, materials (pipe, fittings, connectors), pressure testing to AS/NZS 5601 Gas Installations requirements, and a compliance certificate.
-For appliance connections, it includes hooking up the unit and testing all joints for leaks.
-New gas line installations include trenching or routing pipe from the meter or manifold, connection to the appliance, and final system pressure testing.
-Work must also comply with AS/NZS 3500 Plumbing and Drainage where plumbing connections are involved.
+A typical gas fitting quote covers labour, pipe and fittings, flexible connectors, pressure testing to AS/NZS 5601.1:2022 Gas Installations requirements, and a gas compliance certificate.
+For appliance connections, this includes hooking up the unit, testing all joints for leaks using electronic gas detectors or leak detection fluid, and verifying correct gas pressure.
+New gas line installations include routing pipe from the meter or manifold, wall penetrations, support brackets, and a final system pressure test (minimum 5 kPa held for 5 minutes with no visible drop, per AS/NZS 5601.1 Appendix E).
+Where plumbing connections are involved, work must also comply with AS/NZS 3500 Plumbing and Drainage.

 What Affects the Cost

-• Scope of work: Connecting an existing gas point to an appliance is the simplest job.
-Running new pipe from the meter is significantly more.
+• Scope of work: Connecting an existing gas point to an appliance is the simplest job ($150–$400 for a cooktop or BBQ connection).
+Running new pipe from the meter to a new location costs significantly more.

-• Leak investigation: Gas leak detection and repair is urgent work, typically at premium rates.
+• Leak investigation: Gas leak detection using electronic sniffers and pressure-drop testing is specialist work, typically at premium rates for emergency callouts.

 A straightforward appliance connection to an existing gas bayonet point, for example hooking up a freestanding cooktop in a home with gas already at the kitchen, sits toward $200.
 Running a new gas line from the meter to an outdoor BBQ area 15 metres away, through a brick wall, with trenching and multiple fittings, pushes toward $4,000.
 Most jobs fall around $800 for a short new pipe run or appliance connection with connector replacement.

-Gas leaks and appliance failures can require emergency callouts.
+Gas leaks require immediate action.
+If you smell gas, do not operate electrical switches or flames.
+Call your gas distributor's emergency line (1800 427 427 for most networks, or 131 909 for Jemena in NSW) to isolate the supply, then arrange a licensed gas fitter for repairs.
 After-hours, weekend, and emergency gas work carries premium rates compared to scheduled business-hours appointments.
-If you smell gas, call your gas distributor's emergency line first to isolate the supply, then arrange a gas fitter for repairs.
 If the situation is not an active emergency, for example connecting a new cooktop or extending to an outdoor BBQ, scheduling during business hours saves money.

 City and Regional Price Comparison